 While Bentley students spend much of their time completing academic coursework and attending class, a critical component of a student’s Bentley education is their experiences outside of the classroom.
 These experiences have tangible impacts on strengths and skillsets students develop while in college and prepare students for a lifetime of professional and personal success.

-✓ A valuable tool that helps you be really strategic about how you spend your time outside of the classroom.
+✓ Utilize a valuable tool that helps you be strategic about how you spend your time outside of the classroom.

-✓ Focused time and attention on developing skills that you and employers think are really important.
+✓ Focus time and attention on developing skills that you and employers think are really important.

 ✓ Learn how to market yourself and your skills for future employers.

 ✓ Earn a certificate showing the competencies that you grew in.

 ✓ Add to your résumé to highlight your skills and show that you made the most out of your Bentley experience.

 Attend a live orientation led by a staff advisor to learn about the program and select two to three competencies to focus on for the academic year.

 Find opportunities to work on each competency by participating in student organizations, attending sports practices, working a job, or doing anything outside of class and meet with an advisor halfway through to check in on progress.

 Meet with an advisor to reflect on how you have grown in each competency and learn how to market these skills to future employers.

 Celebrate your achievements and receive your official BentleyPlus certificate showing the competencies you developed and how to display them on your résumé.